 - being aware of next-step targets

-The well-being of every pupil in the Pre-Prep Division is of paramount importance, and our close-knit team works together to ensure all are welcomed, happy and safe in our community.
-The leadership team, teaching staff, resident Chaplain and chaplaincy team, catering and domestic teams, administration staff, midday supervisors, After School Care team, welfare assistants and pupil support manager all carry out their responsibilities towards pupil wellbeing with professionalism, enthusiasm and warmth.
+The well-being of every pupil in the Pre-Prep Division is of paramount importance, and our close knit team works together to ensure all are welcomed, happy and safe in our community.
+The leadership team, teaching staff, resident Chaplain and chaplaincy team, catering and domestic teams, administration staff, midday supervisors, After School Care team, Paramedic and pupil support manager all carry out their responsibilities towards pupil wellbeing with professionalism, enthusiasm and warmth.